 A question you have likely been asked many times.
 For a younger you, it changed as easily as the weather.
 On Monday it could be a vet, by Thursday a DJ.
 Now that you’re older, maybe you’re feeling the pressure to have it figured out.
-You’re transitioning from High school, and the decision of what next has come knocking.
+High school is over, and the decision of what next has come knocking.
 So, what do you want to be when you grow up?

 First things first, it’s okay to not know yet.
 Really, it’s fine.
 This is the time to reflect on your skills, talents and natural affinities.
 What are you really good at, what skills do you get complimented on the most?
 Are you happiest when solving an equation, taking apart a computer, debating a hot topic or creating an art piece?
 Think on it.
 It’s a good place to start.